Optimization-Free Diffusion Model -- A Perturbation Theory Approach: Introduction

 After evolving this process from $t=T$ to $t=0$, the resulting samples $\highdtx_0$ are the newly generated data that closely resemble the original dataset.

-To represent the score function $\highds(t,\bvec{x})$, neural networks are typically used, achieving state-of-the-art performance in generating high-quality images, audio, and other complex data types~\cite{song2019generative, dathathri2019plug, song2020improved, song2020score, meng2021sdedit}.
+To represent the score function $\highds(t,\bvec{x})$ one usually employs neural networks, achieving state-of-the-art performance in generating high-quality images, audio, and other complex data types~\cite{song2019generative, dathathri2019plug, song2020improved, song2020score, meng2021sdedit}.
 In terms of theoretical guarantees, several recent works~\cite{lee2022convergence, lee2023convergence} have shown that a small $L_2$ error of the estimated score function implies a small discrepancy between the distribution generated by the reverse-time SDE~\eqref{eq:reverse SDE} and the underlying ground truth distribution.
 In the neural network setting, it is often difficult to rigorously justify the assumption of a small score estimation error due to the challenges associated with non-convex optimization and the lack of guarantees on global convergence.
-In this work, we address this issue by exploring an alternative approach beyond neural networks, aiming to understand and quantify how accurately the score function can be estimated.
+In this work, we address this issue by exploring an alternative approach aside of neural networks, aiming to understand and quantify how accurately the score function can be estimated based on the number of degrees of freedom in the perturbative regime.